Skip to content

 • glob -- A glob pattern matched against file paths relative to the root directory.

-• extract -- A callable (path, content) -> list[dict].
-Receives the relative file path and file content as strings.
+• extract -- A callable (path) -> list[dict].
+Receives the absolute filesystem path of the matched file. dirsql does not read file contents; a callback that needs the file body reads path itself.
 Returns a list of dicts/maps mapping column names to values.
 Return an empty list to skip a file.

 Attributes: